bjornmeansbear/lectureScripts/ClimateDesigners.md

 ≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠≠

 ## Additional notes and thoughts

+so...

+Use solar.lowtechmagazine.com as an example?

+Curry's high water line sculptures as an example?

+Tattfoo's SOS outfit

+Ecovention Inks / color palette

+[Return to the halo?]
+Amager Bakke as an example?

 Climate Designers wants to build a community of designers working towards solving the climate crisis.